Seasonal affective disorder (SAD)

-- try to re-arrange stressful activities or events for another time
+- Re-arrange stressful activities or events for another time.

-- plan ahead, such as stocking up on things you need or preparing early for special occasions such as Christmas
+- Plan ahead, such as stocking up on things you need.

-- try to make more spare time to rest or do things you enjoy
+- Make more spare time to rest or do things you enjoy.

-December is dark but the festive lights and cheerfulness are an antidote and I now put up my Christmas decorations really early (1st Dec) as a way of coping with my SAD symptoms and stretching out the ‘fairy-light antidote” for a whole month.
-However, when all the festive cheer has gone, I find January and February really tough.
+December is dark but the festive lights and cheerfulness are an antidote.
+I now put up my Christmas decorations really early (1st Dec) as a way of coping with my SAD symptoms and stretching out the 'fairy-lights antidote' for a whole month.

 Peer support brings together people who have had similar experiences.
 Some people find this very helpful.